dlespiau/patchwork/docs/development.rst

     $ virtualenv django-1.8

-This will create a virtual env called 'django-1.8' in eponymous directory.
+This will create a virtual env called 'django-1.8' in the eponymous directory.

 3. Activate a virtual environment